 senate 06/12/2025 - 119th Congress

-We are working to officially recognize the profound contributions of Black people to American music and to highlight the need for greater access to culturally relevant music education for Black students.
-This legislation also designates June 2025 as Black Music Month to celebrate this rich musical heritage.
+We are working to officially recognize the immense contributions of Black artists to America’s musical heritage and to ensure Black students have better access to culturally relevant music education.
+By designating June 2025 as Black Music Month, we aim to celebrate this legacy and promote opportunities for future generations.

 Congress.gov